-In animals and human beings, extracellular fluid is present in the tissue cells which comprises of all the body fluids outside of the cells.
-This extracellular fluid is divided into interstitial fluid and plasma.
-Interstitial fluid may be defined as a solution which surrounds the tissue cells in the body.
-It consists of small water-soluble substances which are flow in between the tissue cells.
-Both plasma and Interstitial fluid are same due to the continuous exchange of small solutes, water and ions across the capillary walls of the tissues.
+In animals and human beings, extracellular fluid (fluid outside the cell) is divided into the interstitial fluid (the fluid which exists between the tissues) and plasma.
+It consists of small water-soluble substances which flow in between the tissue cells.
+Both plasma and interstitial fluid are similar due to the continuous exchange of small solutes, water and ions across the capillary walls of the tissues.

 - It is used to transport nutrients to the cells.

-- It is used to provide intercellular communication between the cells
+- It enables intercellular communication between the cells.

-- It is used to remove the metabolic wastes from the cells.
+- It removes the metabolic wastes from the cells.

-The interstitial fluid is collected by the lymphatic system and the rest is drained.
-The drained fluid moves back to the major vein and the remaining fluid which is collected through the lymph capillaries is called as lymph.
-It may be defined as a fluid which circulates all the way through the lymphatic system.
-It is collected by the lymph capillaries is then moved to the lymph nodes through the lymph vessels.
-It is a clear and colorless fluid.
+The interstitial fluid is collected by the lymphatic system and the rest is drained out.
+The drained fluid moves back to the blood vessels and the remaining fluid is collected through the lymph capillaries, which is also known as lymphatic capillaries.

 - Water – 94%

 Also Read: Blood

 Because lymph capillaries are permeable, lymph is formed from interstitial fluid.
 When blood flows through blood capillaries in the tissues, 9/10ths of the fluid flows into the venous end of the capillaries from the arterial end.
 The remaining one-tenth of the fluid then enters lymph capillaries, which are more permeable than blood capillaries.